Metro Regional Affordable Housing Bond

 Creating Affordable Housing Options in Beaverton

-LIS (Local Implementation Strategy) is approved!
+LIS (Local Implementation Strategy)

 - Affordable Housing Bond - Beaverton LIS Strategy